 Discrete Choice Experiments (DCE)

-DCEs were used to inform HRQoL within two submissions (HST 4 and HST 14) (20, 29).
-The use of DCEs to inform HRQoL was criticised in both submissions.
+DCEs were used to inform HRQoL within two submissions (HST 4 and HST 14); this methodology was criticised in both submissions.
 The patient disutilities used in the economic model in HST 14 were derived from a DCE completed by the general population (29).
 The ERG raised major concerns about the reliability of the methods employed because these were still in early development (29).
 The primary concern related to the fact that DCEs classify health states below zero more frequently than time trade-off studies and, hence, produce lower average health state values.
 As a result, the ERG concluded that the disutilities could only be considered ‘speculative’ until these methodological issues had been resolved.
 The ERG for HST 4 also noted that it was unclear how comparable estimates from DCEs are to those derived using the EQ-5D and, therefore, the utilities used in the submission lacked face validity.

 Developing New Tools